crunchable/api-docs/source/index.md

 {
   "id": "44647b6f-b033-4788-9ee2-9d7aa5cb0158",
   "status": "complete",
-  "response": "yes",
+  "response": "no violence",
-  "type": "choice-single",
+  "type": "multiple-choice",
-  "instruction": "Does the image contain any sexual content?", "attachments_type": "image",
+  "instruction": "Does the image contain violent content?", "attachments_type": "image",
   "attachments": [ "http://i.imgur.com/qRWH5.jpg" ],
   "choices_type": "text",
-  "choices": [ "yes", "no", "maybe" ]
+  "choices": [ "no violence", "mild violence", "intense violence" ] }
-}
 ```

-Give a question with multiple potential answers and receive a single answer from the list as a response.
+Give a question with multiple potential answers and receive answers from the list as a response.
+You can limit to a single answer or multiple answers.

 ### HTTP Request

-`POST /v1/requests/choice-single`
+`POST /v1/requests/multiple-choice`

 ### Query Parameters